Second Müller cabinet: Unemployment insurance and end of the coalition

-Radicalization of the party landscape
+Radicalisation of the party landscape

-During the time the coalition was in office, parts of the party landscape radicalized.
+During the time the coalition was in office, parts of the party landscape radicalised.
 Even the groups that supported parliamentarism and democracy were affected by the trends, at least indirectly.

 The SPD had been subjected to sharp attacks from the left after the KPD adopted the theory of social fascism and increasingly made social democracy the main enemy.
 Even though the SPD was the leading force in the coalition, coalition fatigue steadily increased, especially on the party's left wing.
 In addition to criticism on the issue of the armored cruiser, fundamental skepticism about an alliance with right-wing parties also played a role.
 The SPD Reichstag deputy Max Seydewitz, later of the KPD and the Socialist Unity Party of East Germany, stated that coalition politics was "a great danger for social democracy, for the working class and for the existence of the Republic".
 Paul Levi, a co-founder of the KPD who had returned to the SPD, described the coalition as a "caricature of a government".
 Because they considered the existence of the Republic to be assured, part of the left was prepared to leave the responsibility for government to the middle class parties until a new revolutionary situation arose.
-Even though the majority of the party continued to back the government, such positions make it clear that there were considerable reservations within the SPD about continued participation in the government.
+Even though the majority of the party continued to back the government, such positions made it clear that there were considerable reservations within the SPD about continued participation in the government.

 The Centre Party also moved significantly to the right with the election of Ludwig Kaas as its chairman on 29 December 1928.
 Kaas aligned the party more closely with the Catholic Church.
 He publicly expressed his approval of "Führerism in a grand style" and made several disparaging remarks about Stresemann's foreign policy, which he considered "finished".
 He wanted to make the Centre Party independent of the "unpredictability of parliamentary weather changes".
 His statements show that the party was in the process of moving away from republican positions.